khial-lacerenza/dispatch801/README.md

 mvn install
 ```

-Then run the Main class
+Then run the Main class to test